tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 knowledge of the participants – such that participants with some prior knowledge benefited from varied training, whereas participants with minimal prior knowledge performed better after training with similar examples.
-The authors hypothesized that in order to benefit from varied examples, participants must be able to detect the structure common to the diverse examples, and that participants with prior knowledge are more likely to be sensitive to such structure, and thus to benefit from varied training.
+The authors hypothesized that to benefit from varied examples, participants must be able to detect the structure common to the diverse examples, and that participants with prior knowledge are more likely to be sensitive to such structure, and thus to benefit from varied training.
 To test this hypothesis more directly, the authors conducted a 2nd experiment, wherein they controlled prior knowledge by exposing some subjects to a short graphical or verbal pre-training lesson, designed to increase sensitivity to the training examples.
 Consistent with their hypothesis, participants exposed to the structural sensitivity pre-training benefited more from varied training than the controls participants who benefited more from training with similar examples.
 Interactions between prior experience and the influence of varied training have also been observed in sensorimotor learning (Del Rey et al., 1982; Guadagnoli et al., 1999).
-Del Rey et al. (1982) recruited participants who self-reported either extensive, or very little experience with athletic activities, and then trained participants on a coincident timing task under with either a single constant training velocity, with one of several varied training procedures.
+Del Rey et al. (1982) recruited participants who self-reported either extensive, or very little experience with athletic activities, and then trained participants on a coincident timing task with either a single constant training velocity, or with one of several varied training procedures.
 Unsurprisingly, athlete participants had superior performance during training, regardless of condition, and training performance was superior for all subjects in the constant group.
 Of greater interest is the pattern of testing results from novel transfer conditions.
 Among the athlete-participants, transfer performance was best for those who received variable training.
 Non-athletes showed the opposite pattern, with superior performance for those who had constant training.

 ## Existing Theoretical Frameworks

-A number of theoretical frameworks have been proposed to conceptually explain the effects of varied training on learning and generalization.
+Several theoretical frameworks have been proposed to conceptually explain the effects of varied training on learning and generalization.
 Schema theory (described in more detail above), posts that varied practice leads to the formation of more flexible motor schemas, which